 It is possible to identify many species of warbler by visual clues alone, provided there is a good enough view of the bird to note its distinguishing marks.
-With only a brief glimpse, however, it may be necessary to take other factors into consideration when identifying the bird.
+With only a brief glimpse, however, it may be necessary to take other factors into consideration when identifying a warbler.

 Other Ways to Identify Warblers

 In addition to visual clues, a warbler’s behavior and song can help to identify its species.

 - Song and Sounds: Many warblers have distinctive songs, even though most don’t actually have a warbling quality.
 Learning how to bird by ear can help birders distinguish different species of warblers, even without the best views.

 - Range and Habitat: While many warbler species have overlapping ranges, using geographic clues can be a good way to narrow down exact species.
 Noting habitat is also useful, as some warblers prefer moist regions, while others are found in drier areas.

 - Activity Height: Because all warblers eat insects, these birds have evolved to feed at different heights to accommodate many species’ needs.
 Note where in the brush and trees these birds appear most often and use that information to narrow down which species they could be.
 Warblers that prefer to feed at the tops of trees, for example, will rarely be found at the lowest heights, while warblers that feed on the ground are rarely found very high in trees.

 - Migration Period: While spring is the height of warbler season for many birders, different warblers migrate at different times.
 Check with regional birding groups to learn which warblers migrate early or late, and use that information to help determine exact identities.